Autoimmune Disease: Signs & Symptoms The Body Is Attacking Itself + Treatments

 - Food Allergies cause inflammation that triggers Autoimmunity, Dysbiosis & Leaky Gut Syndrome

-- The war within your gut determines your health, as declining levels of “good” bacteria allow overgrowth of harmful bacteria, yeast & parasites to damage your gut & health overall.
+- Microbiome war within the gut determines health, as declining levels of “good” bacteria allow overgrowth of harmful bacteria, yeast & parasites to damage gut health and thus health overall.
 This is called Dysbiosis which leads to Leaky Gut Syndrome, commonly implicated in Autoimmune Diseases.

-- It is advisable to seek professional advice from a licensed Naturopathic Physician, after consulting your Medical Doctor, due to the seriousness & aggressiveness of Autoimmune Diseases
+- It is advisable to seek professional advice from a licensed Naturopathic Physician, after consulting a Medical Doctor, due to the seriousness & aggressiveness of Autoimmune Diseases